Frequently Asked Questions

 Will you proofread my essay or mark-up my problem set?

-OSSC tutors won’t proofread your tutorial essay, but our tutors will discuss any problems with syntax and grammar, and we’ll help with issues of clarity, structure, style, and argument.
+OSSC Study Skills Advisers won’t proofread your tutorial essay, but they will discuss any problems with syntax and grammar and will help with issues of clarity, structure, style, and argument.
 Similarly, if you book onto a session for problem solving for maths or sciences, our Study Skills Advisers will be happy to point out any areas where you’ve gone astray and to help you approach problems and strengthen your reasoning.
 Please note we will not comment on work which is part of your assessed or examined coursework, and we follow the university’s Policy on the Use of Third Party Proof-readers.

 Will you discuss my session with my college tutors or anyone else?

 OSSC sessions are confidential.
 We will not discuss the details of your session in any way with your tutor unless you specifically ask us to.
 We will, however, report the number of hours spent with you and offer a simple report explaining your general progress and the topics or skills covered in one or two sentences.
-This report will be sent to your college’s academic or tutorial administrator.
+This report will be sent to your college’s academic or tutorial administrator (and referring tutor if applicable).
 Anonymised data about OSSC sessions, including year of study, divisional and college affiliation, and topics covered, is used for general OSSC statistical reporting.

 Who are the tutors at the Oxford Study Skills Centre?

-Dr Margaret Coombe is the Director and the head tutor at OSSC.
-Specifically trained graduate tutors and a small number of tutors from across Oxford also offer tutoring sessions.
-CV and job application sessions are generally given by professionals who generously volunteer their time at OSSC.
-Brief bios of our current tutors are available on the online scheduler.
+Dr Margaret Coombe is the Director and the lead tutor at OSSC.
+Specifically trained Study Skills Advisers also offer tutoring sessions.
+Brief bios of our current Study Skills Advisers are available on the online scheduler.

 Where is the Oxford Study Skills Centre?